genotrance/feud/README.md

 saveAs <fullpath>      - save current buffer to new path
 ```

-Current directory is relative to the path of the currently loaded file.
+Drag and drop of files is supported.
+The current directory is the path of the currently loaded file.

 Switching buffers:
 ```